 In 1969, with the release of “Tommy”, The Who set the standard for a rock opera, and they set the bar high.

 I always appreciated concept albums and more especially, rock operas.
 There has got go be so much more involved in making a cohesive collection of songs that revolve around a singular concept; even more so for telling a specific story compared to just a collection of songs.
-You have to constantly try to find that balance between keeping the story interesting and understanable while keeping the songs individually understandable and, more importantly, enjoyable.
+You have to constantly try to find that balance between keeping the story interesting and understandable while keeping the songs individually understandable and, more importantly, enjoyable.

 While finding that balance could seem an undaunting, nearly impossible task, The Who made it look easy with “Tommy”.
-The album revolves around the main character who, while very young observes an incident so traumatic it renderes him mentally blind, deaf, and dumb (for those raised before the age of political correctness, “dumb” meant “mute”).
-He is eventually broken out of his isolateed shell, and his awakening is viewed by society as a miracle.
+The album revolves around the main character who, while very young observes an incident so traumatic it rendered him mentally blind, deaf, and dumb (for those raised before the age of political correctness, “dumb” meant “mute”).
+He is eventually broken out of his isolated shell, and his awakening is viewed by society as a miracle.
 Tommy begins to view himself as a new Messiah but he is quickly brought back to reality when his followers rebel against his authoritarianism.

 One of the things that impressed me about the recording of “Tommy” is that when presented with the demos and concept, the record company wanted to have the band record it with full orchestration.
 But The Who refused to make the album with any instruments the four band members were not able to play themselves.
 For that reason, the album has a somewhat stripped down sound.